 In John's letter from Patmos (written c.AD 95), we read, "Then one of the elders said to me, 'Do not weep!
 See, the Lion of the tribe o Judah, the Root of David, has triumphed.
 He is able to open the scroll and its seven seals" (Revelation 5:5).
 In the fantasy series, The Chronicles of Narnia, written by author and apologist C.S.
 Lewis (1898-1963), a lion named Aslan (the King of Beasts and son of the Emperor Over the Sea) represents Jesus Christ as he would be in a fantasy world.
 Various traits of Jesus can clearly be seen in Aslan throughout the series.
 The name itself, Aslan, is the Turkish word for "lion."
 Therefore, while this is certainly not an exhaustive investigation or in-depth examination of the use of lions in the proverbial and historical sense in Scripture, a general overview (as intended) allows for further research on the part of the reader, if wished.
 It is fascinating to see the way in which God's Word portrays different people, places and things through the use of symbolism in imagery, particularly when it comes to lions in Scripture.

 The Truth Ministries would like to thank you for taking the time to read this article of "The Truth."
-Feel free to email us at firstname.lastname@example.org or email@example.com, visit our facebook page, or visit our ministry website.
+Feel free to email us at email@example.com or firstname.lastname@example.org, visit our facebook page, or visit our ministry website.
 It is the mission of this ministry to "demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ" (2nd Corinthians 10:5).
 We understand that many will disagree with our position, our claims and our ministry, and we recognize the individual's right to believe what he or she wills, and that some will disagree on our position regarding this particular topic.
-However, understand that we stand firm upon the Bible as God's Word, which we believe to be historically accurate and reliable, and hold to research which was based on what His Word tells us, through a Biblical worldview, and hope that if you have not already, will come to faith in Jesus.
+However, understand that we stand firm upon the Bible as God's Word, which we believe to be historically accurate and reliable, and hold to research which was based on what His Word tells us, through a Biblical worldview.
 Take care, and God bless you reader.
 Troy Hillman

 Nowak, Ronald M. Walker's Mammals of the World.
 Baltimore: Johns Hopkins University Press, 1999.